canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 * Design content to flow from specific to general -  with Calls to Action

-* Lose the paper mentality - bring content into html out of PDF & posters
+* Lose the paper mentality - bring content into HTML out of PDF & posters

 * Bring top tasks up  - don’t dilute with tiny tasks